Autumn is the season to start planning the ghost stories you’re going to share with the family on a scary Houston Halloween family break in Texas.

 Haunted Museums for Kids & More

 What’s scarier than being strapped into a huge rocket and thrust into outer space?
 Home of Space Center Houston, Houston offers many opportunities to learn about space exploration and the perils faced by astronauts.
 If you’re lucky, some space-themed carved pumpkins will be on display.
-And if you’re really lucky, you’ll be visiting the last two weekends in October.
+And if you’re really lucky, you’ll be visiting the last weekend in October.
 That’s when Galaxy Frights opens with costumes, trick or treating, special Astronaut meet n’greets, robot sightings and more Halloween themed fun.

 Houston Halloween Ideas and Themed Fun for Younger Kids